getk2/user-extended-fields-for-k2/README.md

 ### FEATURES
-A K2 plugin that extends the K2 user profile page and author blocks (wherever it's displayed within K2) with additional contact or social details.
+A K2 plugin that extends the K2 user profile page and author blocks (wherever it is displayed within K2) with additional contact or social details.
 You can fully control what's displayed or not.
 Especially in the case of intranets, K2 can be used as a personnel directory using this handy plugin.

 ### DEMO & SHOWCASE